All posts

 Quick take

-Brazil is the world's ninth-largest economy by GDP.
-The United States is its second-largest trading partner.
-Yet there is no income tax treaty between the two countries.
+Brazil is the world's ninth-largest economy.
+The US is its second-largest trading partner.
+And there is no income tax treaty between them.
 No reduced withholding rates.
-No tie-breaker provisions for dual residents.
-No mutual agreement procedure for disputes.
+No tie-breaker provisions.
+No mutual agreement procedure.
 No competent authority mechanism when both countries tax the same income.
-For a Brazilian resident who owns a US LLC, this absence is not a technicality — it is the defining structural feature of their cross-border tax position.

-Most US LLC formation guides — including guides written for non-resident founders — assume some form of treaty relief exists between the founder's home country and the United States.
-They discuss reduced withholding rates, tie-breaker rules, and foreign tax credit mechanisms that depend on bilateral agreements.
-For Brazilian founders, none of this applies.
-The tax relationship between Brazil and the US is governed entirely by each country's domestic law, operating independently, with no coordination mechanism beyond the FATCA Intergovernmental Agreement (IGA) signed in 2014.
+Most LLC formation guides assume some treaty relief exists between the founder's home country and the US.
+They talk about reduced withholding, tie-breaker rules, foreign tax credit mechanisms.
+For Brazilian founders, none of that applies.
+The tax relationship between Brazil and the US runs entirely on each country's domestic law, with no coordination beyond the FATCA Intergovernmental Agreement (IGA) signed in 2014.

-The practical consequences are immediate and ongoing: the IRS applies the full 30% withholding rate on FDAP income (rather than a treaty-reduced rate), Brazil's Receita Federal taxes worldwide income at rates up to 27.5%, Carnê-Leão payments are due monthly (not annually), and the BACEN (Banco Central do Brasil) requires separate reporting of all foreign assets.
+What does that actually mean?
+The IRS applies the full 30% withholding on FDAP income.
+The Receita Federal taxes worldwide income at up to 27.5%.
+Carnê-Leão payments are due monthly, not annually.
+BACEN requires separate reporting of all foreign assets.
 Every obligation runs on its own schedule, in its own jurisdiction, with its own penalty regime.

 What "no treaty" means in practice

-The absence of a US-Brazil tax treaty creates five specific gaps that treaty countries do not face:
+No treaty creates five specific gaps that treaty countries never deal with:

 1. No reduced withholding rates

-For effectively connected income (ECI) — income from a US trade or business — the 30% flat withholding does not apply.
-Instead, the income is taxed at graduated individual rates (10-37%) on the owner's Form 1040-NR.
-But FDAP income (fixed, determinable, annual, or periodical income) that is not ECI hits the full 30%.
+For effectively connected income (ECI), the 30% flat withholding doesn't apply.
+Instead, it's taxed at graduated rates (10-37%) on Form 1040-NR.
+But FDAP income that isn't ECI hits the full 30%.

 2. No tie-breaker provisions

-Tax treaties include a "tie-breaker" article that determines which country has primary taxing rights when an individual qualifies as a tax resident of both countries.
-Without a treaty, if a Brazilian founder spends enough time in the US to trigger the Substantial Presence Test (183 days over a three-year weighted period), both countries can claim the founder as a full tax resident simultaneously.
-There is no mechanism to resolve the conflict.
-Both the IRS and Receita Federal tax worldwide income, and both do so independently.
+Tax treaties include a "tie-breaker" article that determines which country gets primary taxing rights when someone qualifies as a resident of both.
+Without a treaty, if a Brazilian founder spends enough time in the US to trigger the Substantial Presence Test (183 days over a three-year weighted period), both countries claim the founder as a full tax resident simultaneously.
+No mechanism to resolve it.
+Both the IRS and Receita Federal tax worldwide income, independently.

 3. No mutual agreement procedure

-Treaty countries provide a Mutual Agreement Procedure (MAP) — a formal process where the two countries' tax authorities negotiate to eliminate double taxation in specific cases.
-For Brazil-US situations, this does not exist.
-If both countries tax the same income and the founder believes the combined burden is unjust, there is no bilateral forum to raise the issue.
+Treaty countries provide a Mutual Agreement Procedure (MAP) where the two tax authorities negotiate to eliminate double taxation in specific cases.
+For Brazil-US situations, MAP doesn't exist.
+If both countries tax the same income, there's no bilateral forum to raise the issue.
+You're on your own.

 4. No exchange of information agreement (tax treaty basis)

-While the US and Brazil do not have a tax treaty-based exchange of information mechanism, they do exchange financial account information through two separate channels:
+The US and Brazil don't have a treaty-based exchange of information, but they do swap financial account data through two channels:

-• FATCA IGA (Model 1): Brazil signed a FATCA Intergovernmental Agreement with the US in 2014.
-Under this agreement, Brazilian financial institutions report US account holders to the Receita Federal, which then transmits the information to the IRS.
-In the reverse direction, US financial institutions report Brazilian account holders to the IRS, which transmits to the Receita Federal.
+• FATCA IGA (Model 1): Brazil signed a FATCA IGA with the US in 2014.
+Brazilian financial institutions report US account holders to the Receita Federal, which transmits to the IRS.
+In reverse, US institutions report Brazilian account holders to the IRS, which transmits to the Receita Federal.

 • CRS (Common Reporting Standard): Brazil adopted the OECD's CRS in 2017.
-The US has not adopted CRS.
-This means Brazilian financial institutions report to 100+ jurisdictions through CRS, but US financial institutions do not report to Brazil through CRS.
-Brazilian founders' US bank accounts are visible to the Receita Federal through FATCA, but not through CRS.
+The US has not.
+Brazilian institutions report to 100+ jurisdictions through CRS, but US institutions don't report to Brazil through CRS.
+Your US bank accounts are visible to the Receita Federal through FATCA, not CRS.

 5. No foreign tax credit coordination

-Treaty countries include specific articles addressing how foreign tax credits are calculated and which taxes qualify.
-Without a treaty, Brazil's foreign tax credit for US taxes paid is governed entirely by Brazilian domestic law (Lei 4.506/64, Article 6), with no bilateral coordination on which taxes qualify, how to handle income category mismatches, or how to treat taxes that one country imposes but the other does not recognize.
+Treaty countries spell out how foreign tax credits are calculated and which taxes qualify.
+Without a treaty, Brazil's credit for US taxes paid runs entirely on domestic law (Lei 4.506/64, Article 6).
+No bilateral coordination on which taxes qualify, how to handle income category mismatches, or what to do with taxes one country imposes but the other doesn't recognize.

 Receita Federal worldwide income taxation

-Brazil taxes its tax residents on worldwide income.
-A Brazilian resident who earns $8,000 per month through a US LLC owes Brazilian income tax on that amount, regardless of whether the money is distributed from the LLC, remains in the US bank account, or is reinvested in the business.
-The income is classified as foreign-source rendimentos (earnings) and taxed at Brazil's progressive IRPF rates.
+Brazil taxes residents on worldwide income.
+If you earn $8,000/month through a US LLC, you owe Brazilian income tax on that amount whether the money is distributed, sits in the US bank account, or gets reinvested.
+It's classified as foreign-source rendimentos and taxed at progressive IRPF rates.

 IRPF progressive rates (2026)